Rohingya people: Conflict escalation

 On 10 September 2017, ARSA declared a temporary unilateral ceasefire to allow aid groups to work in the region.
 Its statement read that "ARSA strongly encourages all concerned humanitarian actors resume their humanitarian assistance to all victims of the humanitarian crisis, irrespective of ethnic or religious background during the ceasefire period."
 However, the Myanmar government dismissed the gesture, saying "we don't negotiate with terrorists."

 The violence and humanitarian 'catastrophe,' inflamed international tensions, especially in the region, and throughout the Muslim world.

 13 September, Myanmar's presidential spokesman announced Myanmar would establish a new commission to implement some recommendations of Annan's Rakhine Commission, in their August 2017 report.

 The United Nations initially reported in early September 2017 that more than 120,000 Rohingya people had fled Myanmar for Bangladesh due to a recent rise in violence against them.
 The UNHCR, on 4 September, estimated 123,000 refugees have escaped western Myanmar since 25 August 2017.
 (By 15 September, that number had surpassed 400,000) The situation was expected to exacerbate the current refugee crisis as more than 400,000 Rohingya without citizenship were trapped in overcrowded camps and in conflict regions in Western Myanmar.

-Myanmar's de facto civilian leader and Nobel Laureate, Aung San Suu Kyi, criticised the media's reporting on the crisis, saying that her government is protecting everyone in Rakhine state, and argued that the reporting was misinformation that benefitted the aims of terrorists.
+Myanmar's de facto civilian leader and Nobel Peace Prize laureate, Aung San Suu Kyi, criticised the media's reporting on the crisis, saying that her government is protecting everyone in Rakhine state, and argued that the reporting was misinformation that benefitted the aims of terrorists.

 Some reports suggest that the Myanmar military has ceded some border outposts to rebels armed with wooden clubs as part of encouraging Rohingyas to leave the country.

 A Holy See diplomat stated that at least 3000 people were killed by Myanmar security forces in August and September 2017.

-The U.N.
-Secretary General issued a statement, 13 September 2017, implying that the situation facing the Rohingya in Rakhine state was "ethnic cleansing."
+The UK Secretary General issued a statement, 13 September 2017, implying that the situation facing the Rohingya in Rakhine state was "ethnic cleansing".
 He urged Myanmar authorities to suspend military action and stop the violence—insisting that Myanmar's government uphold the rule of law, and (noting that "380,000" Rohingya had recently fled to Bangladesh) recognise the refugees' right to return to their homes.

-The same day, the U.N.
-Security Council issued a separate, unanimous statement, on the crisis following a closed-door meeting about Myanmar.
+The same day, the UK Security Council issued a separate, unanimous statement, on the crisis following a closed-door meeting about Myanmar.
 In a semi-official press statement (its first statement on the situation in Myanmar in nine years)—the Council expressed "concern" about reported excessive violence in Myanmar's security operations, called for de-escalating the situation, reestablishing law and order, protecting civilians, and resolution of the refugee problem.